Articles of association: Model articles of associations (A.O.A.)

 In the United Kingdom, model articles of association, known as Table A have been published since 1865.
 The articles of association of most companies incorporated prior to 1 October 2009 – particularly small companies – are Table A, or closely derived from it.
 However, a company is free to incorporate under different articles of association, or to amend its articles of association at any time by a special resolution of its shareholders, provided that they meet the requirements and restrictions of the Companies Acts.
 Such requirements tend to be more onerous for public companies than for private ones.
 In Hong Kong, the Companies Registry provides four samples of model Articles of Association, and they are known as Sample A, B, C, and D respectively.
 Sample A and B are both designed for a private company (the most common company type), Sample C for a public company, and Sample D for a company limited by guarantee.

 Companies Act 2006

-The Companies Act 2006 received Royal Assent on 8 November 2006 and was fully implemented on 1 October 2009.
+The Companies Act 2006 received royal assent on 8 November 2006 and was fully implemented on 1 October 2009.
 It provides a new form of Model Articles for companies incorporated in the United Kingdom.
 Under the new legislation, the articles of association will become the single constitutional document for a UK company, and will subsume the majority of the role previously filled by the separate memorandum of association.

+The use of model articles for companies is not compulsory.
+If custom articles of associations are not registered, the relevant model articles apply by default from incorporation.